 In recognition of the increasing role technology plays in the lives and pursuits of St. A’s graduates, the development of “technology literacy” is viewed as a vital component of our core curriculum in preparing students for the future.

-Through the dedicated efforts of these early technology pioneers, St. A’s has a state of the art computer / media lab, high-speed internet access, PC’s in every classroom and regularly scheduled computer lab classes.
+Through the dedicated efforts of these early technology pioneers, St. A’s has a state of the art computer / media lab, high-speed internet access, PC’s in every classroom, iPad’s and regularly scheduled computer lab classes.

 Student focused technology based activities: